zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/overriding-product-level-information.md

 # Overriding Product Level Information

-In Liferay Commerce, SKUs inherit the parent product's specifications and [subscription](./enabling-subscriptions-for-a-product) settings.
-However, users can override certain product information at the SKU level.
+Product SKUs in a catalog typically inherit the specifications and configurations from the parent product.
+You can override certain product configurations or specifications on a per SKU basis.

-This is useful if a product has multiple SKUs and each SKU has unique specifications or sold differently.

-## Overriding Shipping Information
+## Overriding Product Shipping Values

-One use case is if a product offers a 6-pack and a 12-pack and each is assigned a different SKU.
-Users must enter different weights for each SKU which in turn affects shipping calculations.
+SKUs can be configured to have shipping weights and dimensions that are distinct from the those configured for the product.
+Altering SKU weights and dimensions will update shipping calculations for that particular SKU, independently from the product.

 To create a shipping override: